Cvolton/miscbugfixes-geode/README.md

 If you unlock the 3 keys in the basement and then save and close the game during the dialog with the monster, the result is that you've unlocked all 3 keys but the monster is still unfreed.

 The fix checks for this specific condition and offers you to free the monster.

+### "4 GB Patch"
+32-bit Windows applications require the "Large Address Aware" flag to be enabled to be able to be able to use more than 2 GB RAM.
+This is disabled by default in most compilers, including MSVC, which RobTop is using.
+Enabling this flag is a single-byte patch of the exe and doing this raises the limit to 4 GB, which is the absolute technical maximum 32-bit applications can use in general.

+The fix edits GeometryDash.exe to enable this flag.
+This edit persists even after the mod is uninstalled but a backup is available in the GD path, should the user wish to restore the original executable.

 ### Bugs not listed in about.md
 These bugs are not listed in about.md, as their relevance to the end user is minimal, or they can be considered part of another bugfix.
 Despite that, this mod still patches them.